 February 17, 1949 ~ Harvey Jett, commonly known as guitarist, banjoist, pianist, singer Harvey Burley Jett, born in Jonesboro, Arkansas, USA ~ Original member of Black Oak Arkansas.
 Jett was present on most of the band's best known, including their most acclaimed album High On The Hog released in 1973, and was replaced by Jimmy Soybean Henderson in 1974 ~ Jett passed away in 2022

 February 17, 1948 ~ Rock, blues, country rock singer, guitarist, banjoist Broderick Smith born in Melbourne, Australia ~ Appeared in a 1973 Australian production of rock opera Tommy, portraying the role of Mr Walker.
-Member of the Adderley Smith Blues Band, the Dingoes, Carson, and others.
+Member of the Adderley Smith Blues Band, the Dingoes, and Carson.
 Perhaps best known for his 1981 hit Faded Roses with Broderick Smith's Big Combo ~ Smith passed away in 2023

 February 17, 1948 ~ José Rómulo Sosa Ortiz, commonly known as singer, guitarist, bassist José José, born in Mexico City, Mexico ~ Jazz, bossa nova, Latin pop, bolero, mariachi balladeer with stunning tenor vocal ability.
 Rose to international fame, including non-Spanish-speaking countries in the 1980s.
 Dubbed “the Prince of Song”.
 Worked with Armando Manzanero, Camilo Sesto, Juan Gabriel, Lani Hall, Marco Antonio Muñiz, Raúl Di Blasio, Alejandra Avalos, and others ~ Sosa passed away in 2019

 February 17, 1947 ~ Geraldine Ann Pasquale, commonly known as pop, rock & roll singer Dodie Stevens, born in Chicago, Illinois, USA ~ Best known for Pink Shoe Laces, recorded at age 12.
 The song would reach the Billboard top 10 in 1959.
-Dodie would follow up with several charting singles throughout the early 1960s, notably Yes I'm Lonesome Tonight and Merry Merry Christmas Baby, but would be unable to replicate the succes of Pink Shoe Laces
+Dodie would follow up with several charting singles throughout the early-1960s, notably Yes I'm Lonesome Tonight and Merry Merry Christmas Baby, but would be unable to replicate the succes of Pink Shoe Laces

 February 17, 1947 ~ Jazz drummer Jimmy Madison born in Cincinnati, Ohio, USA ~ Has played drums in public since age 12.
 Has backed, recorded and toured with artists such as Don Goldie, Lionel Hampton, Marian McPartland, James Brown, Bobby Hackett, Joe Farrell, David Matthews, Rahsaan Roland Kirk, Carmen McRae, Harold Danko, Chet Baker, Urbie Green, Michel Legrand, Don Sebesky, George Benson, Nina Simone, Lee Konitz, Hod O'Brien, Art Farmer, Mark Murphy.
 Has led ensembles which included sidemen such as Tom Harrell, Harold Danko, Phil Markowitz, Larry Schneider, Andy Laverne, Dan Wall, Mike Richmond, Bill Evans, Kenny Barron, Dennis Irwin, Gene Perla, Jon Burr, Ron McClure, Janet Lawson, Chip Jackson, Ricky Ford, Jack Walrath, David Schnitter, Paul Nash, Stanley Turrentine, Maceo Parker, Red Rodney, and Steve Gilmore